-Atrial fibrillation, also known as AFib, happens when your normal heart beat or rhythm is changed and may not be able to pump enough blood.
+Atrial fibrillation, also known as AFib, happens when your normal heartbeat or rhythm is thrown off.
+Yes, it can be dangerous.
+Your heart may not be able to pump enough blood.

-Millions of people with long-lasting AFib live quite well, said Gordon F. Tomaselli, MD, director of the Division of Cardiology at Johns Hopkins University School of Medicine.
+On the other hand, millions of people with long-lasting AFib live quite well, says Gordon F. Tomaselli, MD, chief of the division of cardiology at Johns Hopkins University School of Medicine.
 "It's very possible to live a normal life for many years."

-Your cardiologist may also suggest a cardiac rehabilitation program.
-Rehabilitation specialists help you develop a custom exercise program, look out for any problems, and help you identify when it's safe to push yourself.
+It's possible that you have problems that need treatment first.
+Your cardiologist may suggest a cardiac rehabilitation program.
+Rehab specialists develop a custom exercise program with you, look out for any problems, and help you figure out when it's safe to push yourself.

-Build up gradually.
-If you have AFib, jumping into exercise too quickly -- with high intensity or long workouts -- could cause symptoms.
+When you have AFib, jumping into exercise too quickly -- with high intensity or long workouts -- could cause symptoms.
 Instead, start slowly with 5 to 10 minutes a day of walking.
-Add a minute or two each week or so.
+Add a minute or two every week or so.

 Your ultimate goal is a total of 30 minutes of activity a day, 5 days a week.
 You want to boost your heart rate, breathe a little faster, and sweat a bit for a good workout.